 I usually start out pretty gung-ho, filling in dates and events.
 I feel really on top of things.
 Then slowly I falter, and eventually forget to keep filling things out and once again fall into chaos.
 I’ve tried many things.
 Some worked, some didn’t, some I still use and some just ended up being good for scrap paper.

-So here’s the my latest attempts at getting organized:
+My latest attempts at getting organized:

 The Giant Wall Calendar